marcinzh/turbolift/README.md

 without any explicit type hints.
 This even works in chaining `.handleWith`s of handlers, that have internal dependencies between them.

   The ergonomics is similar to that of ZIO 2's `provide`, which relies on reflection and macros.

+## The Future

+Turbolift's internal engine will abandon monad transformers.
+Instead, it will use multi prompt delimited continuations, a technique learned from [Scala Effekt](https://github.com/b-studios/scala-effekt).
+The change won't affect Turbolift's user interface, except for how user defines his/her own `Flow` `Interpreter`s. `Proxy` `Interpreter`s (such as `inMemoryFileSystemHandler` above) will be unaffected.

+Anticipated benefits:

+- Simpler API for defining [Flow](file:///home/luzer/prog/scala/turbolift/modules/core/target/scala-3.1.1/api/turbolift/internals/interpreter/Interpreter$$Flow.html) effects.
+Never have to implement `flatMap` again.

+- Even better performance.

+- Improving Turbolift's behavior with respect to the matters discussed in [The Effect Semantics Zoo](https://github.com/lexi-lambda/eff/blob/master/notes/semantics-zoo.md).
+Currently, Turbolift exhibits similar limitations to those of other effect systems based on monad transformers.